amplafi/amplafi-flow-client/AdminTool.md

 ### DSL Function Reference ###

-description (String name, String description )       - Sets the description for the list command
+description (String name, String description )       - Sets the name of the script.
+This is how it is invoked so it cannot have spaces etc. Description also set for list command.

 request(String flowName, Map<String,String> params); - calls the flow with the parameter map, valuses may be JSON strings.